Carved turn: History

 Shaped skis, also called parabolic skis, make carved turns possible at low speeds and with short turn radius.
-Skis had sidecut since they were first carved from wood – typically just 5mm or so on a long ski.
+Skis had sidecut since they were first carved from wood – typically around 5mm on a long ski.
 But it wasn't until the early 1980s that much deeper cuts were explored.
 In 1979 Head developed the "Natural Turning Radius" concept and skis with 7.3mm sidecut (~35 m radius).
 Olin Corp developed a teaching ski with an 8 m radius (31mm sidecut) and the first asymmetric ski, with no up hill cut and, because side cut involves proportionately wide tips, a platform for the boot to allow a very narrow waist.
 A total of 150 pairs were produced.

-In 1990 Volkl released their metal "Explosiv" with a 10mm sidecut and 28m radius.
-Wider turns on racing courses skis with 32m radius – a third below consumer skis.
-K2 make a 10mm sidecut race ski, which caught on in the retail market - skiers learned to edge a bit more, a loved the speed and ease of turning.
-Volant release a 12mm cut ski in 1992, followed by Dynastar, and K2.
+In 1990 Volkl released their metal "Explosiv" with a 10-mm sidecut and 28-m turn radius.
+K2 introduced a 10mm sidecut race ski, whose improved edging and turning ability became a sought after by consumers.
+Volant released a 12mm cut ski in 1992, followed by Dynastar, and K2.

 Elan engineers Jurij Franko and Pavel Skofic experimentally adjusted sidecut and developed a physical model—desired radius, speed, forces and lean one could generate, and bend the ski to solve for this combination.
 By 1991 they released a ski with a sidecut that was, at 22.25 mm, three times that of previous standard for slalom skis and a tight, 15–m turning radius.
 It took eight of the top ten places in its initial racing, allowing skiers to stand with a stronger straighter leg and make the desired carve.
 In the US, ski instructors found that students could easily make parallel turns that would otherwise take considerable practice and training.
 The company put the ski on the market in 1993 as the Elan SCX.